Smitha-Angeline2000/Smitha-Angeline2000/README.md

 ---

 🎓 **First Year Student at VIT Vellore**
-🌟 Passionate about everything related to electionics and biology. -- ✨ Learning to master tech from scratch.
+- 🌟 Passionate about everything related to electronics and biology
+- ✨ Learning to master tech from scratch

 ---